dtekcth/data101/src/beginner/virtualization/index.md

 ![Recommended machine settings](/Assets/virtualization/vm_settings.png)

 You will be prompted to select Disk settings as well.
-The default options should work fine, so just press **Create**.
+The default options work fine, so just press **Create**.